ppfish45/cs231n_assignment/README.md

 # cs231n_assignment
-Please notice that this is a modified version of cs231n, being conducted in HKUST during Spring 2019.
+Please note that this is a modified version of cs231n, being conducted in HKUST during Spring 2019.